ozansap/Physics/README.md

 # Physics

 This is a simple physics sandbox made using vanilla HTML, CSS and JS.

+The web app is hosted at [physics.ozansap.com](https://physics.ozansap.com). \
+It does not work on mobile

 ## Features
 - [x] - Circle to circle collisions